Short Bio

 established him as a unique presence in the genre of fine art wildlife photography.
 His work has become

-synonymous with originality, intimacy, and detail and has been featured in many exhibitions, carried out
+synonymous with originality, intimacy, and detail and has been featured in many exhibitions.
+He has carried out

-eight National Geographic assigned full-length stories, has had 14 books published, as well as winning
+eight National Geographic assigned full-length stories, has had 14 books published, and has won

 countless prestigious awards.